mgargard/mgargard-researchers/Readme.md

 1. `item[researcher]` Applied to input[text] or input[hidden] element.
 The ID of a researcher.

 1. `item[]` Applied to input[text] or input[hidden] element.
 The ID of a researcher.

-    ```javascript
-    var USER_OR_GROUP_NAME = ''; // TODO: Insert GitHub username or group name.
-    ```

-1. The [`views`](https://github.com/sils-webinfo/election/tree/master/views) directory contains all the EJS ([Embedded JavaScript](http://embeddedjs.com/)) templates for the service.
-You will need to create new templates suitable for your application, using these examples as models.
-The templates should include the metadata describing your application flow and data.

-1. Finally, you need to edit [`package.json`](https://github.com/sils-webinfo/election/blob/master/package.json) and change the value of the `name` property to whatever you named your project.